 Lesli Foster is an award-winning journalist and mainstay of Washington news as a weeknight anchor for WUSA9 evening broadcasts Monday through Friday.
 She is also part of the WUSA9's Special Assignment Unit – leading our “Impact” coverage that aims to tackle community issues.
 Lesli joined the station in 2001 and has covered the major events of our times across the area.

-Known for her warmth, and ability to share impactful stories that have an affect on our wider community, she thrives on work that touches everyday living.
+Known for her warmth, and ability to share impactful stories that have an effect on our wider community, she thrives on work that touches everyday living.
 While her work has allowed her to interview many local, national and international luminaries, she most enjoys talking with ordinary people who use their lives to do extraordinary things.

 Her career work has been recognized with Emmy, Edward R. Murrow and Associated Press Awards.
 Lesli received an Emmy Award for Best News Anchor in the Washington, DC market in 2012, and has been nominated for Best Anchor for three consecutive years since 2010.
 Lesli also earned more two Emmys for reporting on a series on the 40th Anniversary for the March on Washington, and Jeep Gas Tank Fires.
 All totaled, she has been nominated for nine Emmy Awards.
 Lesli also received two Edward R. Murrow Awards for stories on the case that helped to coin the term "car jacking" about the case of Dr. Pamela Basu, and Stray Voltage: A Silent Danger.
 She also won three Associated Press Awards for a series on Jeep Gas Tank Fires, a series on HIV/AIDS and the "Down Low," and the social impact of Olympic Gymnast Gabby Douglas.